upb-lea/openmodelica-microgrid-gym/docs/parts/user_guide/examples.rst

                        )

 Hint: Every possible variable which is provided by the FMU can be seen the easiest in OpenModelica.
-Run the Simulation without input signals, so every result for voltages and currents should be 0.
+Run the simulation without input signals, so every result for voltages and currents should be 0.
 On the bottom right side, you can select each component of the model in the tree structure.
 Clicking through the components until reaching the variable will show the whole variable name